jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 and Health\-ISAC took down the cracked Cobalt
-Strike infrastructure by seizing domain names and blocking IP addresses associated with the threat actors activities.
+Strike infrastructure by seizing domain names and blocking IP addresses associated with the threat actors’ activities.
-Chapter 6 Collective DefenseImpact and victim remediation
+Chapter 6 Collective Defense

+Impact and victim
+remediation
-While cybercriminals continuously reconfigure their infrastructure, the DCUs development of an automated email notification system tailored to specific regions has shown promising results.
+While cybercriminals continuously reconfigure their infrastructure, the DCU’s development of an automated email notification system tailored to specific regions has shown promising results.
 At the start of the operation, we were tracking